 Studying in Maastricht

 When you follow a study programme, you will have to study.
-That means hours behind books, collaborating on projects.
+That means hours behind books or collaborating on projects.
 You can do that in your own room or in one of the UM Learning Spaces, alone or in a group.

-You can also find quite places in town to study: coffee places, the city library and (when the weather is fine) even the park.
+You can also find quiet places in town to study: coffee places, the city library and (when the weather is fine) even the park.

 Almost half of them have computer workstations and in the ones that don't, you can work on your own laptop with free Wi-Fi.

 The Inner City Library has over 950 study spaces.
 The Randwyck Library (including the LINK internet café and Computer Facilities) offers more than 1,050 learning spaces in total.

 Studying in a former military barracks

 Tapijn, the former site of a military base close to the faculties in the city centre, offers another 150 Learning Spaces.
 Also in the faculties and at UNU-Merit you will find spaces where you can work on your own or in groups.

 At most locations, you can choose between individual spaces or group spaces (for two to ten persons).
 You can also work in a large quiet room in one of our libraries, where you study individually in the presence of other students.

 Studying in your favourite hang-out

 On the second floor of Centre Céramique you can even study in a true work of art: the study cells designed by Atelier van Lieshout.
 They have been equipped with light, ventilation and small windows.

 Studying over a coffee at the Brandweer Kantine.
 From 8.30 you can work here quietly on your laptop, while you enjoy a sandwich and some nice music.

 'Koffie bij Joost en Maartje' is also a place where lots of students work with a wonderful latte, muffins or a healthy homemade soup.